Discreteness of time in the evolution of the universe

-There are strong indications from the physics of black holes that any theory of quantum gravity should come naturally equipped with a minimum length scale of the order of Planck scale \cite{z4,z5}.
-This is because the energy required to probe a region of spacetime below Planck scale is more than the energy required to create a mini black hole in that region of spacetime.
-The existence of a minimum length scale (the string scale) also occurs naturally in perturbative string theory, as strings are the smallest probes that can be used for analyzing a region of spacetime \cite{z2,zasaqsw,csdcas,cscds,2z}.
-It is also the existence of a minimum length scale in loop quantum gravity that turns the big bang into a big bounce \cite{z1}.
-In fact, a minimum length scale is expected to occur in most theories of quantum gravity.
-However, the usual Heisenberg uncertainty principle is inconsistent with the existence of a minimum length scale, since according to it the position of a particle can be measured with an arbitrary precision as long as the momentum is not.
-Therefore one is required to extend this to Generalized Uncertainty Principle (GUP), which is consistent with the existence of minimum measurable length \cite{z2,zasaqsw,csdcas,cscds,2z,14,17,18,51,54}.
+A minimum length scale is expected to occur in most theories of quantum gravity, and this can be used as a motivation for the generalized uncertainty principle (GUP) \cite{z2,zasaqsw,csdcas,cscds,2z,14,17,18,51,54}.
 This also implies a modification of the Heisenberg algebra, and a subsequent modifications of the coordinate representations of the momentum and Hamiltonian operators.
 The latter gives rise to corrections to all quantum mechanical systems, even low energy ones.
-A different kind of deformation of the Heisenberg algebra occurs in a theory called the Doubly Special Relativity (DSR) \cite{2,21,3}.
+A different kind of deformation of the Heisenberg algebra occurs in a theory called the doubly special relativity (DSR) \cite{2,21,3}.
 Apart from the velocity of light, the Planck energy is also a universal constant in DSR.
 The existence of this maximum energy scale is motivated by the modification of the usual energy-momentum relation which occurs in discrete spacetime \cite{1q}, spontaneous symmetry breaking of Lorentz invariance in string field theory \cite{2q}, spacetime foam models \cite{3q}, spin-network in loop quantum gravity \cite{4q}, non-commutative geometry \cite{5q}, and Horava-Lifshitz gravity \cite{6q}.
 It may be noted that the DSR has been generalized to curved spacetime, and the resultant theory is gravity's rainbow \cite{n1,n2}.
 It is possible to combine the deformation occurring due to GUP with the deformation occurring due to DSR into a single deformation of the Heisenberg algebra \cite{main1,main2}.
 Apart from the one dimensional case, this deformed Heisenberg algebra gives rise to non-local fractional derivative terms.
 However, it has been possible to deal with such terms in the framework of harmonic extension of functions \cite{hes1, hes2, 6a, 7a, 8a, 9a}.
 One of the most interesting consequences of this algebra is that it predicts a discrete structure for space \cite{main1}.
 In fact, it has been possible to obtain similar results by using the modified Dirac equation as well \cite{main2}.
 The deformed Poisson bracket consistent with this deformed Heisenberg algebra also turns the big bang into a big bounce \cite{z6}.